michael2012z/BitBible/markdown/JPS/files/Exod.md

 30. By little and little I will drive them out from before thee, until thou be increased, and inherit the land.

-31. And I will set thy border from the Red Sea even unto the sea of the Philistines, and from the wilderness unto the River;That is, the Euphrates. for I will deliver the inhabitants of the land into your hand; and thou shalt drive them out before thee.
+31. And I will set thy border from the Red Sea even unto the sea of the Philistines, and from the wilderness unto the River;

 32. Thou shalt make no covenant with them, nor with their gods.